Twentysix26/Red-Docs/red/red_install_archlinux.md

 ## Updating the bot

-To update the bot enter the bot directory and start the launcher,  then select ``Install requirements`` and select 1 or 2
+To update the bot enter the bot directory and start the launcher,  then select ``Update`` and select 1, 2, or 3
 ```
 python launcher.py
 ```